Here is what is happening Around Town this week and beyond:

-Powell River Aikikai, self defence, the art of peace, instruction every Tuesday, Thursday and Saturday.
-For more information call 604.483.4695 or email email@example.com.
+Powell River Aikikai, self defence, the art of peace, instruction takes place every Tuesday, Thursday and Saturday.
+For information, call 604.483.4695 or email email@example.com.
 Sessions are provided by a Canadian Aikido Federation accredited instructor.

 22 Red Knight Powell River Air Cadets meets between 6:30-9:30 pm Thursdays at Timberlane Barracks.

 Al Anon meets at 8 pm on Monday nights at Powell River United Church and 7:30 pm on Thursdays at the Lutheran Church.
 For more information, call 604.485.8474.

 Powell River Fine Arts Club studio space is open daily at 5395 Timberlane Avenue.
 Members create pottery, quilting, weaving, spinning, mixed-media and painting crafts in a supportive, cooperative and fun environment with mentoring and good fellowship.
 New members are welcome.
 For information, call 604.483.3586.